ddimatos/ansible-documentation/docs/docsite/rst/os_guide/intro_zos.rst

 Using Ansible Community Modules with z/OS
 -----------------------------------------

-The Ansible core engine processes all data as either binary or text encoded in UTF-8.
-The Ansible community modules assume all data (files and pipes/streams) is utf-8 encoded.
+The Ansible community modules assume all textual data (files and pipes/streams) is utf-8 encoded.

-On z/OS, since data (file or stream) is sometimes text encoded in EBCDIC, special care must be taken.
+On z/OS, since text data (file or stream) is sometimes encoded in EBCDIC and sometimes in UTF-8, special care must be taken to identify the encoding of target data.

 Here are some notes / pro-tips when using the community modules with z/OS.
 This is by no means a comprehensive list.

 * ansible.builtin.command / ansible.builtin.shell

+    The command and shell modules are excellent for automating tasks for which command line solutions already exist.
+    The thing to keep in mind when using these modules is depending on the system configuration, the Z shell (/bin/sh) may return output in EBCDIC.
-    The default Z shell (/bin/sh) will return output in EBCDIC, but the LE variables will convert that stream and make output look sensible on the Ansible side.
+    The LE environment variable configurations will correctly convert streams if they are tagged and make output look sensible on the Ansible side.
-    However, some command line programs may return output in UTF-8 and not tag the pipe, in this case, the autoconversion may assume output is in EBCDIC and attempt to convert it.
+    However, some command line programs may return output in UTF-8 and not tag the pipe.
+    In this case, the autoconversion may incorrectly assume output is in EBCDIC and attempt to convert it and wind up with yet more unreadable data.
-    The ansible.builtin.command module allows for piped commands, try piping the output through a call to iconv.
+    If the source encoding can be determined, since the ``ansible.builtin.command`` module allows chaining together commands through pipes, try piping the output through a call to iconv.
+    You may need to play around with the 'to' and 'from' encodings to determine the correct set.

     .. code-block:: yaml